How to Find an

 Recording and Touring Experience

 When finding an ideal saxophone teacher, it’s best to see if the teacher has listed any performance related accomplishments.
-This includes live performing, touring with US and international musicians, participating in the studio recording sessions and productions.
+This could include things like live performances, touring with musicians from the US and abroad, or being involved in studio recording sessions and song productions.

-Your potential saxophone teacher should at least put several descriptions of performing in the woodwind ensembles, competitions, touring and participating in recording sessions for popular musicians and bands.
+A good saxophone teacher should have descriptions of performing in various settings like woodwind ensembles, competitions, touring, and participating in recording sessions for popular musicians or bands.

 Teaching Experience in Saxophone